Hargreaves Lansdown assets down 8.1% in first four months of 2020

-LONDON, May 14 (Reuters) - British fund supermarket Hargreaves Lansdown HRGV.L said on Thursday that total assets fell 8.1% in the opening four months of the year, hit by sharp equity market falls.
+LONDON, May 14 (Reuters) - British fund supermarket Hargreaves Lansdown HRGV.L said total assets fell 8.1% in the opening four months of the year after the new coronavirus triggered sharp equity market falls, overshadowing an increase in net new business.

+While concern about the economic impact of the pandemic prompted a broad slide in equity values, it also drove a jump in demand from its retail client base to trade shares, boosting revenues.

-Assets under administration at the end of April stood at 96.7 billion pounds ($117.89 billion), it said in a statement, down from 105.2 billion pounds at the start of January.
+Assets under administration at the end of April stood at 96.7 billion pounds ($117.89 billion), it said in a statement on Thursday, down from 105.2 billion pounds at the start of January.

+Market-related losses were 12.4 billion pounds while a founder of the company also withdrew 100 million pounds.
+This was partly offset by net new business of 4 billion pounds, helped by the addition of a net 94,000 new clients.

+Despite the slide in assets, revenues rose 19.3% year-on-year to 190.2 million pounds as clients looked to buy and sell shares.

 ($1 = 0.8203 pounds)